Audrey Hepburn: 1961–1967: Breakfast at Tiffany's and continued success

 Hepburn next starred as New Yorker Holly Golightly in Blake Edwards's Breakfast at Tiffany's (1961), a film loosely based on the Truman Capote novella of the same name.
 Capote disapproved of many changes that were made to sanitise the story for the film adaptation, and would have preferred Marilyn Monroe to have been cast in the role, although he also stated that Hepburn "did a terrific job".
 The character is considered one of the best-known in American cinema, and a defining role for Hepburn.
-The dress she wears during the opening credits has been considered an icon of the twentieth century, and perhaps the most famous "little black dress" of all time.
+The dress she wears during the opening credits has been considered an icon of the 20th century, and perhaps the most famous "little black dress" of all time.
 Hepburn stated that the role was "the jazziest of my career" yet admitted: "I'm an introvert.
 Playing the extroverted girl was the hardest thing I ever did."
 She was nominated for the Academy Award for Best Actress for her performance.

-The same year, Hepburn also starred in William Wyler's drama The Children's Hour (1961), in which she and Shirley MacLaine played teachers whose lives become troubled after two pupils accuse them of being lesbians.
-Bosley Crowther of The New York Times was of the opinion that the film "is not too well acted", with the exception of Hepburn, who "gives the impression of being sensitive and pure" of its "muted theme".
-Variety magazine also complimented Hepburn's "soft sensitivity, marvelous projection and emotional understatement", adding that Hepburn and MacLaine "beautifully complement each other".
+The same year, Hepburn also starred in William Wyler's drama The Children's Hour (1961), in which she and Shirley MacLaine play teachers whose lives are destroyed after two pupils accuse them of being lesbians.
+Bosley Crowther of The New York Times writes that the film "is not too well acted", with the exception of Hepburn, who "gives the impression of being sensitive and pure" of its "muted theme".
+Variety magazine also compliments Hepburn's "soft sensitivity, marvelous projection and emotional understatement", adding that Hepburn and MacLaine "beautifully complement each other".

 Hepburn next appeared opposite Cary Grant in the comic thriller Charade (1963), playing a young widow pursued by several men who chase after the fortune stolen by her murdered husband.
 The 59-year-old Grant, who had previously withdrawn from the starring male lead roles in Roman Holiday and Sabrina, was sensitive about his age difference with 34-year-old Hepburn, and was uncomfortable about the romantic interplay.
 To satisfy his concerns, the filmmakers agreed to alter the screenplay so that Hepburn's character was pursuing him.
 The film turned out to be a positive experience for him; he said, "All I want for Christmas is another picture with Audrey Hepburn."
 The role earned Hepburn her third, and final, competitive BAFTA Award, and another Golden Globe nomination.
 Critic Bosley Crowther was less kind to her performance, stating that, "Hepburn is cheerfully committed to a mood of how-nuts-can-you-be in an obviously comforting assortment of expensive Givenchy costumes."